Create own Adapter#

 */

-private function hitsToDocuments(array $indexes, iterable $hits): \Generator
+private function hitsToDocuments(Index $index, iterable $hits): \Generator

 {